 - Will the boys learn something?
 Is it worthwhile?

-There are 11 Cub Scout adventures that have some type of service requirement, but the benefits of volunteering are much greater than simply crossing off a requirement.
+There are 12 adventures that have Cub Scout service project requirements, but the benefits of volunteering are much greater than simply crossing off a requirement.

 Here are 27 Cub Scout service project ideas to consider when you’re choosing your next pack or den service project.